-3 Best Popcorn Machines, Tested by Food Network Kitchen
+4 Best Popcorn Makers, Tested by Food Network Kitchen

 We air-popped pounds of kernels to find the best popcorn makers!

 It’s nearly impossible to beat a big bag of butter-laden popcorn when watching a movie.
-And now that home theaters are becoming a bigger trend, according to a Pinterest 2020 Trend Report, this practice of popcorn and a movie is becoming a more regular occurance at home.
-But if you're not a fan of microwave popcorn for health or taste reasons, you can still have your favorite snack without settling for calorie- and fat-filled microwave popcorn bags.
+And now that it's easier to watch a newly released movie from the comfort of your own home, it's up to you to provide your own snacks.
+If you're not a fan of microwave popcorn for health or taste reasons, you can still have your favorite movie snack without settling for calorie- and fat-filled microwave popcorn bags.
 Enter: air-popped popcorn!
-We tested out 10 different air-pop popcorn machines that fit neatly and inconspicuously in your kitchen to see which one is worth setting up at home.
+We tested out 10 different air-pop popcorn makers that fit neatly and inconspicuously in your kitchen to see which one is worth setting up at home.